 What you Receive with the Product

-The most recent version of Adobe PDF Library is version 15, released in the spring of 2016.
-We also support version 10 of the product, and version 10 until the end of 2020.
+The most recent version of Adobe PDF Library is version 18, released in March of 2020.
+We also support version 15 of the product, and version 10 until the end of 2020.

 Files and folders

 Datalogics will provide you with the compressed files and directories for the Adobe PDF Library SDK as a self-extracting executable file, and appropriate to your platform:

 - TAR for Unix or Linux

 The file download will include program code, samples, and supporting materials for the core Adobe PDF library and for interfaces for Java and Microsoft .NET.
 The CPlusPlus folders hold the DLL or JAR files, resources, and sample programs for the core PDF library.
 The DLL files for .NET (including C# and VB.NET) and .jar files for Java are found in the “Binaries” folders under /Java and /DotNET.

 If you purchase a copy of the Adobe PDF Library, Datalogics will provide you with an account name and password so that you can download a licensed installation file of the software from our FTP site.
 You can also use this FTP site to transfer files to and from Datalogics.
 A free evaluation of the software is also available for Windows and Linux users.

 In addition to the release code and sample programs, the download includes the online programming reference for the Java and .NET programming interfaces, and another for the Adobe PDF Library itself.